asmi-g25/stream-audio-monitor/README.md

 ```

 ### 5. Prepare your music files
-Place your MP3s or songs in a folder of your choice.
+Place your MP3s in a folder of your choice.

 ### 6. Run the application